ME-Catalyst/IIoT/DEVELOPER_REFERENCE.md

 ## 4. Coding conventions
 - Keep Function node code pure JavaScript without external dependencies; rely on Node-RED context for shared state.
+- Keep each Node-RED node's `info` panel current and annotate Function nodes with inline comments that explain logic and edge cases.
 - Normalize port identifiers to `x0`–`x7` and ensure timestamps are ISO strings before writing to InfluxDB.
 - When introducing new buckets or measurements, document them in `docs/README.md` and update Grafana dashboards.
 - Maintain JSON indentation at two spaces and alphabetize object keys where practical to reduce diff churn.